-This document describes the minimum requirements for DNA collection, analysis, and interpretation.
+This document describes the minimum requirements for Crime Scene Investigation.
 It addresses the following framework:

 - 1. Competence of Personnel.

 - 2. Equipment and Consumables.

 - 3. Collection, Analysis, Interpretation, Reporting.

 - 4. Procedures, Protocols, Validation.

 - 5. Quality Management.

 Note: This document does not apply to laboratories performing Rapid DNA Analysis or modified Rapid DNA Analysis.
 The next version of the DNA Minimum Requirements Document (forthcoming in 2015-2016) will address emerging DNA technologies such as the aforementioned.